Skip to content

 3. Review Authentication: Verify authentication patterns work with new endpoints

-4. Error Handling: Update error handling for new structured error format
+4. Error Handling: Update error handling for new structured error format.
+See Error Handling for details.

 5. Testing: Validate integration in sandbox environment before production